sayhelloelijah/sass-boilerplate/README.md

 ```

 ## `utilities`
-The `utilities` directory is used to contain all mixins, functions, variables, or other things that are SASS based and would be useful for you in other areas of your project.
+The `utilities` directory is used to contain all mixins, functions, variables, or other things that are SASS based and would be useful for you in other areas of your projects.